PsChina/easy-filter-home/number/README.md

 `Number` can format a number as a string.

-When you pass in an integer, the default value will have a decimal place with a value of 0.

 When you enter a decimal, you get a string type number.

 You can also change the number of decimal places by passing parameters.